bespoke-silicon-group/bsg_replicant/testbenches/README.md

 - `cosimulation.mk`: A makefile fragment for running and building Co-Simulation binaries.
 Used in all of the sub-folders.
 - `compilation.mk`: A makefile fragment for building Co-Simulation binaries.
 Used in cosimulation.mk.
 - `simlibs.mk`: A makefile fragment for building hardware and software simulation libraries
-- `aws.vcs.f`: A VCS filelist containing all of the AWS VCS Sources
+- `aws.mk`: A makefile fragment containing all of the AWS VCS Sources
 - `gen_simlibs.tcl`: A TCL Script for exporting the pre-compiled VCS Simulation libraires from Vivado
 - `cosim_wrapper.sv`: The Top-Level Verilog file for RTL-C/C++ Co-Simulation.
 Calls the C/C++ function `test_cosim`.
 - `sh_dpi_tasks.svh`: A System Verilog Header containing a list of exported System Verilog DPI tasks.
 This version differs slightly than the one provided in [AWS-FPGA](https://github.com/aws/aws-fpga/blob/master/hdk/common/verif/include/sh_dpi_tasks.svh)